mecparts/Elf-Elfos-cal/README.md

-If your Elf system includes an RTC, typing `cal` on the command line will show a calendar of the current month, with the current date hilited.
-(The hiliting assumes a VT100/ANSI style terminal.)
+If your Elf system includes an RTC, typing `cal` on the command line will show a calendar of the current month, with the current date highlighted.
+(The highlighting assumes a VT100/ANSI style terminal.)

 <pre>
 <code>   $ cal